 International Trains to/from Amsterdam

-Amsterdam has a good number of international rail services which can connect you to Belgium, France, Germany and beyond.
+Amsterdam has a number of direct international rail services which can connect you to Belgium, France, Germany, UK and beyond.
 High speed rail travel in Europe is a good alternative to flying and gives a real feeling of travel.

 How To Book Rail Tickets: You can check timetables, prices and make bookings for all the international train services listed below at the NS International site

 Firstly let's start with our international rail network map for scheduled trains operating to/from Amsterdam Central.
 The map covers rail services from Amsterdam to Belgium, France, Germany, Switzerland and the UK.

 The Amsterdam-Paris rail route is served by the Thalys, an international high speed train service owned by SNCF French railways in partnership with Belgian railways.

 In the Netherlands the Thalys travels on the HSL-Zuid high speed line from near Amsterdam to the Belgian border reaching speeds of up to 250km/h.